sbrocos/taggin/README.md

 Things you may want to cover:

-* Ruby version
+### Ruby version
+3.3.0 (defined in .ruby-version file)

-* System dependencies
+## System dependencies

+ You need to install tablib https://github.com/robinst/taglib-ruby

 * Configuration